juliuswaldmann/parallax-react-js/README.md

    * [zIndex](https://github.com/juliuswaldmann/parallax-react/blob/main/README.md#zindex)

 ## Introduction
+### Description
 A libary for managing scroll speed of different components in react.

-I recently found myself creating a site in react together with a friend of mine and wanting to implement a parallax effect.
+I recently found myself creating a site in react together with a friend of mine (Max Lukonin) and wanting to implement a parallax effect.
 We tried a few different libaries, pure css and everything else but it just did not work.

-So we decided to create our own.
+So we decided to create our own libary.
+### Shoutout to Max Lukonin
+This project is a collaboration between me ([Instagram](https://www.instagram.com/julius._w/), [Github](https://github.com/juliuswaldmann)) and Max Lukonin ([Instagram](https://www.instagram.com/mxluk/), [Github](https://github.com/mxluk)).
+He's a very talented guy.
+Check out his other project [playretrogames.net](https://playretrogames.net/) (Website) where you can play all kinds of fun retro games.
+I personally recommend mario kart :D

 ## Installation
 ### Using npm